olashlool/reading-notes/MVC-Forms/MVC-Forms.md

 #### Forms - Weakly Typed
 Advantage

-- It’s easy to create a form using Weakly Typed Mechanism.
+- Itâ€™s easy to create a form using Weakly Typed Mechanism.
 - Mostly used when you ned to create a form with one or two input items.

 Disadvantage

-- Because it is not strongly typed, IntelliSense doesn’t help you.
+- Because it is not strongly typed, IntelliSense doesnâ€™t help you.
 - Have a higher chance of getting exception and runtime error messages.
 - Very difficult to manage when forms have multiple input items and controls.
 - It is very clumsy when you need to add or remove input items.